 Free Voters | FÜR Karlsruhe in the city council

-Seeking the welfare of our city.
+We’re seeking the welfare of the city.

 The situation in Karlsruhe

 Local politics?
 Climate?
 Construction projects?
 Our independent faction of Free Voters and FOR Karlsruhe in the Karlsruhe Municipal Council discusses the topics of the month in front of the camera and on the microphone.
 We give a review of what was decided for Karlsruhe, an outlook on what is on the agenda, and discuss major issues such as stadium construction, state theater or social affairs.

 The city council group the Free Voters and the Voters' Group FOR Karlsruhe has submitted a request to the Karlsruhe City Council to obtain information on tree cuttings and new plantings since the introduction of the climate adaptation strategy in 2013.
 Answering these...